Maggiano's Little Italy

 Adventist Scholars' Supper/Vespers by NAD Ministerial Department

-Location: Greater Boston Academy, 108 Pond Street, Stonehamn, MA (Buses provide by NAD)
+Location: Greater Boston Academy, 108 Pond Street, Stonehamn, MA (Buses provided by the NAD)